Bill has advanced degrees in education and political science. He has been a political science teacher for over 27 years.

-As a boy living in Alexandria, VA I would often look for the Washington Monument while riding in the car, especially as we approached a certain hill on Highway One.
+As a boy living in Alexandria, Virginia, I would often look for the Washington Monument while riding in the car, especially as we approached a certain hill on Highway One.
 Sometimes visibility would not allow it, but often it was visible on that hill, even though we were over ten miles away.

 At 555 feet high, the Washington Monument stands as the world's tallest stone structure.
 Even from a distance, it captures your attention.
 As you draw closer and look toward its top, you can lose your balance as you try to grasp the power and reach that it projects skyward.

 Like that monument, George Washington remains impressive even from a distance.
 There would likely have been no successful War for Independence or a written national Constitution without him.
 As the colonial historian Forrest McDonald said, he was the “indispensable man.”
 The power of his presence changed the historical landscape whether he was home at Mt.
 Vernon, on the battlefield at Yorktown, or sitting at the Constitutional Convention in Philadelphia with other state delegates as they hammered out a new government for the ages.

 While we get a grasp of Washington's accomplishments from a distance, the man, like his monument remains daunting up close.
 Unlike the Jefferson Memorial with its verbosity, the Washington Monument is mostly silent.
 Washington did not pen his mental ramblings on every topic in his orbit as was the practice of Jefferson.
 With our third president we know too much; with our first, too little.